AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

 The [!DNL Experience Manager] as a [!DNL Cloud Service] SDK includes the recommended Dispatcher Tools version, that facilitates configuring, validating and simulating Dispatcher locally.
 Dispatcher Tools are Docker-based and provide command-line tools to transpile Apache HTTP Web Server and Dispatcher configuration files into a compatible format and deploy them to Dispatcher running in the Docker container.

+Caching on Dispatcher allows AEM Forms to prefill adaptive forms at a client.
+It improves rendering speed of prefilled forms.

 For detailed instructions to set up dispatcher, see [Set up local dispatcher tools](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/local-development-environment-set-up/dispatcher-tools.html?lang=en#local-development-environment-set-up)

 ### Add Forms specific rules to Dispatcher